Strategy11/formidable-forms/readme.txt

 == Accept Credit Cards and Easily Collect Payments ==

-By now, you probably already realize the theme that Formidable is more than just a contact form plugin.
+By now, you probably already realize the theme that Formidable is more than just a WordPress contact form plugin.
 You can use Formidable to create a payment form to accept credit card payments right from your website.

 We offer seamless integration with PayPal, Stripe, and Authorize.net, so you can create an order form, donation form, or purchase form with our drag & drop form builder.